Key points

 Key standard references

-• ISA 706.8: Defines and governs other matter paragraphs.
+• ISA 706.8 defines and governs OM paragraphs.

-• ISA 570.22: Requires an EOM paragraph when a material uncertainty related to going concern is adequately disclosed.
+• ISA 570.22 requires an EOM paragraph when a material uncertainty related to going concern is adequately disclosed.

-• ISA 710.18: Requires an OM paragraph when prior-year financials were audited by a predecessor.
+• ISA 710.18 requires an OM paragraph when prior-year financials were audited by a predecessor.

 Related terms